elemental/Elemental/src/lapack-like/HermitianTridiag/README.md

 -  `L.hpp`: Lower-triangular storage
 -  `LSquare.hpp`: Lower-triangular storage specialized to
    square process grids
--  `PanelL.hpp`: Panel portion of a blocked algorithm for lower-triangular storage
+-  `LPan.hpp`: Panel portion of a blocked algorithm for lower-triangular storage
--  `PanelLSquare.hpp`: Panel portion of a blocked algorithm for lower-triangular storage specialized to square process grids
+-  `LPanSquare.hpp`: Panel portion of a blocked algorithm for lower-triangular storage specialized to square process grids
--  `PanelU.hpp`: Panel portion of a blocked algorithm for upper-triangular storage
--  `PanelUSquare.hpp`: Panel portion of a blocked algorithm for upper-triangular storage specialized to square process grids
 -  `U.hpp`: Upper-triangular storage
 -  `USquare.hpp`: Upper-triangular storage specialized to square process grids
+-  `UPan.hpp`: Panel portion of a blocked algorithm for upper-triangular storage
+-  `UPanSquare.hpp`: Panel portion of a blocked algorithm for upper-triangular storage specialized to square process grids